groupoid/anders/README.md

 de Rham
 -------

+Infinitesimal Modality was added to support Synthetic Differential Geometry:

 * <a href="https://arxiv.org/pdf/1310.7930v1.pdf">Differential cohomology in a cohesive ∞-topos</a> [Schreiber]
 * <a href="https://arxiv.org/pdf/1806.05966.pdf">Cartan Geometry in Modal Homotopy Type Theory</a> [Wellen]